luizsoliveira/js-stack-practices/README.md

-# js-stack-practices
+# Some scratches to teach JS
-Scratch for some daily JS practices.
+Scratches for some daily JS practices.